Introduction to NJ ACS Awards

 Leo Hendrik Baekeland Award

-The North Jersey Section of the American Chemical Society has solicited nominations for the 2019 Leo Hendrik Baekeland Award.
+The North Jersey Section of the American Chemical Society is soliciting nominations for the 2023 Leo Hendrik Baekeland Award.
 The Award consists of a gold medal and a $5,000 honorarium.
 The Section presents the Award biennially to commemorate the technical and industrial achievements of Leo Hendrik Baekeland and to encourage younger chemists to emulate his example.

 Nominations for the Award should include a letter describing the nominee’s achievements, a brief biography, and a list of the nominee’s more important publications.
 Successful nomination packets include two to three recommendation letters supporting the candidate.